glider4/atmospheric-sensing/README.md

     - Similar note: you must stop the writing process before taking out USB, and I suspect this is why the SparkFun team went the extra mile to code in a button to start and stop the process.
 Power on/off to start/stop the writing will not work with OpenLog (from what I can tell so far)
-- Also the pin settings to use OpenLog were in the SparkFun guide and worked, but remember to change if using serial USB
+- Also the pin settings to use OpenLog were in the SparkFun guide and worked, remember to change if using serial USB
 - Serial connection requires special MicroBit drivers (easy google to find, but nowhere in tutorials)
 - My MakeCode app will connect to the MicroBit for uploading code, BUT, not for live data viewing (all sensors read 0)
 - **MakeCode requires an extension to use temp,press,humidity,etc as an input (code format is weather.temperature),